Transformers (sculptures): Legal challenges

 Former NBC News correspondent Luke Russert, who lives next door to Howard, spoke out against the sculptures at the ANC meeting.
 Russert said it was a safety hazard that people would stop and take photos, including those who would double-park to get out of their vehicles for photos.
 He also said letting the sculptures stay could create a precedent: "What's to stop someone from putting up a statue of Joseph Stalin and saying, 'Well this is provocative, it's art, it speaks to me?'"
 Howard responded to his neighbors' complaints that they were acting entitled.

 Some people and organizations spoke out for and against the sculptures at the meeting before the Old Georgetown Board.
 Stephen duPont, an architect and zoning expert hired by Howard, defended the sculptures citing their artistic value.
 There were also neighborhood children who asked the board to keep it.
 The Citizens Association of Georgetown and Prospect Street Citizens Association argued the sculptures were out of place in the historic district and would create a precedent whereby homeowners could display various objects without input.
 The board ruled that they would decline a permit for Howard to display the sculptures due to regulations concerning historic districts.
 Board members said they would be open to granting a permit for a temporary installation that would last six to eight months.
 The board later sent an email to Howard granting him a permit to have the sculptures remain for six months, starting from the day he submitted a request, April 16.

-By late 2021 Howard said the sculptures were becoming more accepted amongst some locals and that they continued to be popular with people posing for Instagram photos.
+By late 2021, Howard said the sculptures were becoming more accepted amongst some locals and that they continued to be popular with people posing for Instagram photos.
 He also said the CFA was working with him to explore the installation of 16 other Transformers sculptures throughout the city, a project funded by the Howard Brain Sciences Foundation.
-Despite the six-month temporary permit that began in April 2021, the sculptures were still displayed outside Howard's house as of 2022.
+Despite the six-month temporary permit that began in April 2021, the sculptures continued to be displayed outside Howard's house in 2023.
+Howard later moved the smaller 6-foot (1.8 m) Optimus Prime sculpture that was displayed outside his house onto his roof and replaced it with the current 10-foot Optimus Prime sculpture.